Severson-Group/eMach/docs/source/documentation.rst

 purpose and structure of the analyzer.
 The documentation files devoted to each analyzder must contain the following sections:

 1. Model Background
-2. User Inputs
+2. Inputs from User
-3. User Outputs
+3. Outputs to User

 Model Background
 *******************************************

-The ``model_background`` section needs to provide information to explain the motivation, application, and any other knowledge required to understand where and why the analyzer is being applied.
+The model background section needs to provide information to explain the motivation, application, and any other knowledge required to understand where and how the analyzer is being applied.
 All relevant background information for each analyzer must be fully explained in this section.
 This can be in the form of equations, images, explanations, etc. Any assumptions that are made must be fully explained in this section and any publications that were referenced should be included here as well.

-User Inputs
+Input from User
 *******************************************

-The ``user_inputs`` section of each analyzer needs to divulge to the user what is required as inputs to the analyzer.
-This should come in the form of organized tables, example code, and any other information that the user must provide to the analyzer.
-If additional images are required to understand the extent of the analyzer, they should be included here.
-The tables included in this section must document the input variables and should come in the form of 3 columns.
-The columns should be listed as the `input variables`, the `units` of the input variables, and a short `description` of each input variable.
-The example code contained in this section is the code that will run with the ``user_inputs`` and that results in the outputs documented in the following section.
+The user inputs section of each analyzer needs to explain to the user what is required as inputs to the analyzer.
+At minimum, a table must be provided to explain to the user what is needed as inputs.
+The table must include three columns, organized like the following:

+1. Arguments
+2. Descriptions
+3. Units (if necessary)

+If necessary or desired, example code can be included for the user after the table is presented.
+If additional is required to understand the inputs of the analyzer, it needs to also be included in this section.

-User Outputs
+Output to User
 *******************************************

-The ``user_outputs`` section should contain the outputs that will result from running the code documented in the ``user_inputs`` section.
-This section should contain similar tables, code, and any other post-processing information that will be useful for a proper understanding of the analyzer.
+The user outputs section of each analyzer needs to contain the outputs that will result from running the analyzer code given the user inputs described in the previous section.
+The output should be include at minimum a table of the output variables.
+Generally, the output table should be a table constructed with the following columns:

+1. Returns
+2. Descriptions
+3. Units (if necessary)

-Any plots that result from this analyzer should be included in this section as well.
-The output table should contain the same form as the input table.
+If any output code or images result from the analyzer, they must be included in this section.
+If post-processing code is necessary to further understand the output of the analyzer, it must be included in this section as well.
+The analyzer code itself is `not` included at all in the analyzer documentation.
-The code that should be included in this section is any post-processing code needed to calculate the final variables or construct any plots.
-This code should not be the analyzer code itself, but any code that is used to get from the analyzer outputs to usable data or images.

 Machine Designs Documentation
 ++++++++++++++++++++++++++++++++++++++++++++